Mantish/Ajax-Post-Carousel/readme.txt

 = PHP Function =

 The PHP function can be used in a theme template.
-The options and defaults are the same of the Shortcode:
+The options and defaults are the same as in the Shortcode:

 Ajax_Post_Carousel::show_carousel($random=0, $visible_posts=3, $init_posts=9, $show_title=0, $show_excerpt=0, $loop=0, $post_type='post', $category='all', $tax_filter='')